GaloisInc/cryptol/cryptol-remote-api/docs/Cryptol.rst

 Summary
 -------

-An RCP server for `Cryptol <https://https://cryptol.net/>`_ that supports type checking and evaluation of Cryptol code via the methods documented below.
+An RPC server for `Cryptol <https://https://cryptol.net/>`_ that supports type checking and evaluation of Cryptol code via the methods documented below.

 Terms and Types